arkdelkaos/ark-react-extensions-pack/README.md

-# Masmovil React Extensions Pack
+# Ark's React Extensions Pack

 This is a pack with the extensions I use and recommend to my coworkers, so we can activate/deactivate between workspaces easier.
 For example, when working with react and angular projects the process of whitelisting workspace only extensions is kind of tedious.